Last updated: 29 July 2020

 You have the option to share information with Adobe about how you use our desktop apps (“usage information”).
-Usage information is associated with your Adobe account and allows us to provide you with a more personalized experience and improve product quality and features.
+Usage information is associated with your Adobe account and allows us to provide you with a more personalised experience and improve product quality and features.
 You can change your preference at any time on your Adobe Account Management page.

 Can I choose not to share information about how I use and interact with desktop apps?

 Yes.
 You can choose not to share usage information by setting your preferences on your Account Management page.
+This setting does not apply to beta apps, which share usage information with Adobe.

 What information is shared and how does Adobe use it?